Repeated sampling of different individuals within the same clusters to improve precision of longitudinal estimators: the DISC design: Discussion

 \section{Discussion}

 In this paper, we describe the DISC design (DISC = ``Different Individuals, Same Clusters''), a hybrid between a repeated cross-sectional (RCS) sampling design and a cohort sampling design for settings in which data are collected through cluster sampling.
-This sampling strategy can be used in any longitudinal study that utilises cluster sampling, including both experimental designs (cluster randomised trials, stepped wedge trials, etc.) and quasi-experimental designs (difference-in-differences, interrupted time series, uncontrolled before-and-after, etc.).
+This sampling strategy can be used in any longitudinal study that utilises cluster sampling, including both experimental designs (CRTs, stepped wedge trials, etc.) and quasi-experimental designs (difference-in-differences, interrupted time series, uncontrolled before-and-after, etc.).
+Within the context of CRTs, the two-stage ``S-D'' design is already commonly used, where it is (confusingly) referred to as ``cross-sectional sampling''.
+However, we are unaware of any instances in which a multistage DISC design (such as the three-stage ``S-S-D'' design) has been used in a CRT.
+As shown in the simulations, meaningful improvements in variance can be made in a three-stage ``S-S-D'' design relative to a ``S-D-D'' design, and so this represents an opportunity to improve efficiency in CRTs.
 Focusing on the case of difference-in-differences (DID) treatment effect estimators, we show that use of the DISC design can result in estimators that have substantially lower variance than the analogous estimator resulting from an RCS design.
 The variance ratio increases as a function of the ICC, and for a fixed total sample size (in terms of number of individuals), it increases as the number of clusters decreases.
 For example, for a design with two surveys, 40 clusters, and 25 individuals sampled per cluster, the variance of a commonly-used DID treatment effect estimator is 2.3 times higher in the RCS design for an intraclass correlation coefficient (ICC) of 0.05 and 3.8 times higher for an ICC of 0.1.
 Since variance is inversely proportional to required sample size, this implies that a study powered at 90\% for detecting a treatment effect could be conducted with roughly half the sample size (for ICC=0.05) or one-quarter the sample size (for ICC=0.1) if a DISC design is used instead.